sallustius/moose/modules/doc/content/application_usage/restart_recover.md

 ## MultiApp Restart

 When running a multiapp simulation you do +not+ need to enable checkpoint output in each sub app input file.
-The master app stores the restart data for all sub apps in its file.
+The primary app stores the restart data for all sub apps in its file.

 ## Time Control on Restart